aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 testing dataset included $N\frac{1}{K}$ or N≈4 species not included in the training dataset.
-Finally, we compared differences between the models’ expected log pointwise predictive densities (ELPD) to assess which model(s) best predicted the number of sexually-dichromatic plumage patches [@vehtari2017]⁠.
+Finally, we compared differences between the models’ expected log pointwise predictive densities (ELPD) to assess which model(s) best predicted the probability of having a sexually-dichromatic plumage patch.
+[@vehtari2017]⁠.

+Models' predictor effects were assessed using 90% highest-density intervals of the posterior distributions and probability of direction, the proportion of the posterior distribution that shares the same sign (positive or negative) as the posterior median [@makowski2019], to provide estimates of the probability of that a predictor has an entirely positive or negative effect on the presence of sexually-dimorphic plumage patches.

 # Results

 We obtained N ≥ 4000 effective samples for each model parameter and all models’ Markov Chains (MCMC) successfully converged (Rhat = 1 for all models’ parameters) (Supplementary Figure).
-All _breeding sympatry_, _breeding timing_, and _breeding spacing_ models performed similarly well and substantially better than _intercept only_ models in predicting the number of sexually dimorphic plumage patches with achromatic JND values > 1, 2, or 3 (Table 1; all models predicting achromatic plumage patches had ELPD values within 4, following the convention of Burnham and Anderson (2002)[@burnham2002]).
-Among models predicting the number of sexually-dichromatic plumage patches with chromatic JND values >1, 2, or 3, all models performed much better than _intercept only_ models, and  _breeding sympatry_ models had the best predictive performance (Table 1; _breeding sympatry_ models all have ELPD =0, only the _breeding spacing_ models predicting dichromatic plumage patches with had similar predictive performance).
+All _breeding sympatry_, _breeding timing_, and _breeding spacing_ models performed similarly well and substantially better than _intercept only_ models in predicting the probability of having a sexually dimorphic plumage patch with achromatic JND values > 1, 2, or 3 (Table 1; all models predicting achromatic plumage patches had ELPD values within 4, following the convention of Burnham and Anderson (2002)[@burnham2002]).
+Among models predicting the probability of having a  sexually-dichromatic plumage patch with chromatic JND values >1, 2, or 3, all models performed much better than _intercept only_ models, and  _breeding sympatry_ models had the best predictive performance (Table 1; _breeding sympatry_ models all have ELPD =0, only the _breeding spacing_ models predicting dichromatic plumage patches with had similar predictive performance).

+Among predictors of achromatically sexually-dimorphic plumage patches

 \begin{table}[!h]